MicrosoftDocs/microsoft-community-training/community-training/settings/add-additional-profile-fields-for-user-information.md

 ## Steps to create additional profile fields

-1. Login to the Microsoft Community Training portal and [**switch to administrator view**](../get-started/step-by-step-configuration-guide.md#step-2--switch-to-administrator-view-of-the-portal)
+1. Login to the Community Training portal and [**switch to administrator view**](../get-started/step-by-step-configuration-guide.md#step-2--switch-to-administrator-view-of-the-portal)

 2. Click on **Settings tab** from the left navigation panel and select  Additional Profile fields options from the list